clojure-emacs/cider/README.md

 `list-buffers` (<kbd>C-x C-b</kbd>).

-* You can control the <kbd>TAB</kbd> key behavior in the REPL via the `cider-tab-command` variable.
+* You can control the <kbd>TAB</kbd> key behavior in the REPL via the `cider-repl-tab-command` variable.
 While the default command `cider-indent-and-complete-symbol` should be an adequate choice for most users, it's very easy to switch to another command if you wish to.
 For instance if you'd like <kbd>TAB</kbd> to only indent (maybe